Punktum-dk/epp-service-specification/README.md

 The service does not support the following features of the EPP protocol:

 - Authorization, meaning the use of `authInfo` for commands extended the authorization for the command in question.
-Generel authorization based on the client authentication works as described in [RFC5730].
+General authorization based on the client authentication works as described in [RFC5730].
 - Transport of `authInfo`, the section is ignored is not recommended for transport of end-user passwords

 Comparing the EPP implementation to the existing channel for domain registration using the form via SMTP, the following fields are not supported.